The Αsylum (International Protection) Application

 Throughout the procedure you have the right to ask for the assistance of a lawyer or other counselor of your choice (without any mediation by the Asylum Service).
 In that case, you will have to authorize in writing (authentication of your signature required) so that he/she is able to accompany you during your interview or represent you before the Asylum Service.
 The fee and expenses of the lawyer or other counselor will be completely at your own cost.

-In case you are vulnerable and your interview is scheduled within fifteen days after you submitted your application, you may be given some extra time (which cannot exceed three days) in order to adequately prepare for your interview and be advised by a lawyer or other counselor so as to be assisted during the procedure.
+In case you are vulnerable and your interview is scheduled within fifteen days after you submitted your application, the Asylum Service will provide you with sufficient time (which cannot exceed three days) in order to adequately prepare for your interview and be advised by a lawyer or other counselor so as to be assisted during the procedure.

-You may ask for the interview and interpretation to be performed by a person of the gender of your preference, provided that there are serious reasons for such a request.
+You may ask for the interview and interpretation to be performed by a person of the gender of your preference.
 Your request will be assessed by the Asylum Service and will be satisfied if that is possible.

-If your contact information changes at any stage of your application process, you must inform the Asylum Service.
+If your contact information changes at any stage of your application procedure, you must inform the Asylum Service.

 Minors, unaccompanied or not; direct relatives of victims of ship-wrecks; persons with a disability; the elderly; women in pregnancy; single parents with minor children; victims of human trafficking; persons suffering from a serious illness; persons with a mental or psychological disability and persons who have been subjected to torture, rape or any other serious form of mental, physical or sexual violence, like victims of genital mutilation.